A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem

 \subsection{Determine coil currents}

 The last important piece in the algorithm is to determine the coil current after a solution $\psi$ is given.
 It is important to adjust the coil current based on the solution so that the resulting plasma has the intended position and shape.
 We therefore optimize the current density through a minimization problem based on some constraints imposed through the targeted plasma shape.
-Given $N_c$ coils in the device and the desired plasma region $\mathcal{P}_{\rm target}$, we first select $M$ points along its boundary $\partial\mathcal{P}_{\rm target}$ such that the points are evenly spaced and $M>N_c$. \Cref{eq:interiorexpression} provides a good approximation to $\psi$ at those points for any current density.
+Given $n_c$ coils in the device and the desired plasma region $\mathcal{P}_{\rm target}$, we first select $n_p$ points along its boundary $\partial\mathcal{P}_{\rm target}$ such that the points are evenly spaced and $n_p>n_c$. \Cref{eq:interiorexpression} provides a good approximation to $\psi$ at those points for any current density.
 The search algorithm on the other hand provides the current separatrix value $\psi_X$.
 Minimizing the $\psi$ values at those points with respect to $\psi_X$ gives a minimization problem to find the required coil currents,

-where the first term is a penalty term to prevent the system from becoming ill-posed.
+where $\mathbf{I}_c$ is a vector of size $n_c$, consisting of the current values $I_i$, and the first term is a penalty term to prevent the system from becoming ill-posed.